Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-JoaquinTrujillo/README.md

 ---
 ## **Oscilloscope**
 #### Firing up the Oscilloscope
-Here is the video off me using the Osilloscope for the first time.*[Osilloscope](https://imgur.com/gallery/PyAWu2B)
+Here is the video off me using the Osilloscope for the first time.[Osilloscope](https://imgur.com/gallery/PyAWu2B)

 #### Function Generator
-Here is the video of the Oscilloscope connected to a function generator. *[Function Generator](https://imgur.com/gallery/X4sIroo)
+Here is the video of the Oscilloscope connected to a function generator.
+[Function Generator](https://imgur.com/gallery/X4sIroo)

 #### PWM 5% Change
-Here is the video of the PWM change I coded onto the Micro:Bit. *[PWM change](https://imgur.com/gallery/Qfbf1kr)
+Here is the video of the PWM change I coded onto the Micro:Bit.
+[PWM change](https://imgur.com/gallery/Qfbf1kr)

 #### Other Servo Function
-Here is the Video of the other servo function and what it reads on the Osilloscope. *[Servo Function](https://imgur.com/gallery/zu3HMFu)
+Here is the Video of the other servo function and what it reads on the Osilloscope.
+[Servo Function](https://imgur.com/gallery/zu3HMFu)

 ---
 ## I2C